 Students engaging in such activity will be subject to loss of credit for their attendance that day.
 Students who continue to behave in ways disruptive to the goals of Chapel will be subject to disciplinary action.
 Any student attempting to gain credit for chapel when they have not attended the chapel service or attempting to gain credit for someone else who did not attend the chapel service will not receive credit and will be subject to disciplinary action.

-Students who do not meet the required 25 credits for the semester will be fined $25 for the first 4 missed credits, $20 each for the remaining missed credits they are deficient, with a maximum fine of $220.
-Any student who attends fewer than 15 chapel opportunities will be fined $220 and will be on probation.
-You will be required to meet with the Spiritual Life office prior to enrollment.
-Students failing chapel two semesters will not be allowed to return to SNU the next semester.
+Students who do not meet the required credits for the semester (15 for Fall 2020) will have an option to be fined or complete “assignments” to make up for deficiencies.
+Fines are $20 for the first 5 missed credits.
+Any student who attends fewer than 15 chapel opportunities (10 for Fall 2020) will be either fined $100 or must complete 5 assignments and will be required to meet with the Office of Christian Formation before enrollment to establish a Chapel Attendance Plan.
+Students failing to obtain the minimum CFC’s for two semesters will be placed on probation along with their fines/assignments and the Chapel Attendance Plan.
+Additional deficient semesters will result in a one semester suspension from the University.
 These students may apply to return to the University after their one semester of suspension.
-To request permission to re-enroll, a student must submit a written appeal, which will then be considered by Spiritual Life administration.
+To request permission to re-enroll, a student must submit a written appeal, which will then be considered by the Office of Christian Formation administration.